(This article contains affiliate links, and if you sign up after clicking on them, I get a cut of the sale)

 Printful allows you to upload your designs to a file library, which you can then add to any product to sync with your store.
 One advantage of their interface is that you can create and edit products on a mobile browser without the need to download an app!
 Uploading through Printful is a multi-step process: You must first set up the product files through Printful, then finalize things in your store.
 Your experience with the second half may vary depending on the service you use as your storefront.
 You can scale your images in Printful’s product editor, but not rotate or mirror them (you could work around this by using their templates to place your design using an image editor and then upload that file).
 You can add the title and description through Printful’s interface, but you will need to add tags through your E-Commerce store.
 I struggled a bit with learning how to set-up product files in Printful, for a few days I couldn’t figure out how to do it.
 But once I figured it out it was a breeze!

 Printful has the largest selection of shirts to print on of any service I have used, both for sublimation and screen printing.
 This allows you to finely tune the look and feel of the products you offer, and you can offer more eco-friendly or premium fabrics or cut-and-sew options as you please.
-They also offer embroidered baseball caps and hats, a service I have not seen elsewhere.
 The print quality itself is on-par with the other services I’ve tried.
 They also offer branded White-Labeling and will keep add-ins for you, for a fee.
 If you need help designing or refining your designs, or getting product photos, Printful offers a variety of design services to make sure you look professional.

 Printful has an affiliate referral program for design-your-own products, and offers a percentage of production cost profits when you refer another seller and they begin to earn.
 There is no way to do affiliate links for the products in your shop themselves; you could work out a discount code to track referrals, but you would have to pay out rewards yourself.